andrew/ultimate-awesome/README.md

 - [awesome-android-tips](https://github.com/thanhtoan1196/awesome-android-tips) - :sunglasses: A curated list of awesome Android tips.
 - [LearningDevOpsUkraine](https://github.com/allozavrr/LearningDevOpsUkraine) - LearningDevOpsUkraine.
 - [tech-resources](https://github.com/andou/tech-resources) - 🔧 A list of useful resources for tech enthusiasts.  .
+- [awesome-game-engines](https://github.com/ChessMax/awesome-game-engines) - The list of awesome game engines for everything😎.
 - [awesome-scene-change-detections](https://github.com/chickenbestlover/awesome-scene-change-detections) - A curated list of datasets, codes, and papers related to scene change detection.
 - [awesome-keyboard](https://github.com/Delapouite/awesome-keyboard) - A curated list of awesome resources about configuring and building keyboards.
 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.